fleetdm/fleet/docs/Configuration/agent-configuration.md

 _Available in Fleet Premium v4.38.0_

-Fleet allows to target extensions to hosts that belong to specific labels.
-To set the labels you need to define a `labels` list under the extension name.
+Fleet allows you to target extensions to hosts that belong to specific labels.
+To set these labels, you'll need to define a `labels` list under the extension name.
 The label names in the list:
-- Must exist (otherwise the `/api/latest/fleet/config` request will fail).
+- must already exist (otherwise the `/api/latest/fleet/config` request will fail).
-- Are case insensitive.
+- are case insensitive.
-- Extensions are deployed to hosts that are member of **all** the defined labels.
+- must **all** apply to a host in order to deploy the extension to that host.

 Example:
 ```yaml